maphel/classnames/README.md

 ![License](https://img.shields.io/github/license/maphel/classnames)

-> The `@maphel/classnames` package is a utility library for TypeScript and JavaScript applications that simplifies the dynamic creation and manipulation of CSS class strings.
-Written in TypeScript, it allows you to conditionally concatenate class names based on a variety of data types like strings, objects, and arrays.
-This is particularly useful for managing UI state changes in frontend frameworks like React, Angular, and Vue.
+> The `@maphel/classnames` package is a TypeScript utility for easily managing CSS class names in your JavaScript or TypeScript application.
+Ideal for frontend frameworks like React, Angular, and Vue, it lets you dynamically generate className strings using conditions.
+Merge multiple class names, use conditionals, and manage UI state effortlessly.

 ---